Time-of-check to time-of-use

 Early versions of OpenSSH had an exploitable race condition for Unix domain sockets.
 They remain a problem in modern systems; as of 2019, a TOCTOU race condition in Docker allows root access to the filesystem of the host platform.
+In the 2023 Pwn2Own competition in Vancouver, a team of hackers were able to compromise the gateway in an updated Tesla Model 3 using this bug.

+In 2025, a TOCTOU race condition in Amazon Web Services' DNS management system for DynamoDB caused a major outage across the US-EAST-1 region.
+The incident stemmed from outdated DNS plans being applied after newer ones had already been cleaned up, resulting in the deletion of endpoint IP addresses and widespread service failure.

 Examples

 In Unix, the following C code, when used in a setuid program, has a TOCTOU bug: